-The Compensation Committee continued to retain Semler Brossy Consulting Group LLC ("Semler Brossy") as its independent remuneration consultant in 2010.
-The Compensation Committee asked Semler Brossy during 2010, to assess the remuneration programme for Participating Managing Directors ("PMDs", the firm's approximately 400 most senior employees), and to identify the challenges and accompanying considerations that could inform remuneration decisions for 2010.

 The Compensation Committee has for several years recognised the importance of using an independent consultant that provides services solely to the Compensation Committee and not to the firm.
+The Compensation Committee continued to retain Semler Brossy Consulting Group LLC ("Semler Brossy") as its independent remuneration consultant in 2011.
+Consistent with past practice, the Compensation Committee asked Semler Brossy during 2011 to assess the remuneration programme for Participating Managing Directors ("PMDs", the firm's approximately 430 most senior employees as at 31 March 2012), and to identify the challenges and accompanying considerations that could inform remuneration decisions for 2011.

-In connection with its work for the Compensation Committee, Semler Brossy reviews the information provided to the Compensation Committee by the CFO, HCM, and the firm's compensation consultants.
-In its assessment of the remuneration programme for PMDs, Semler Brossy confirmed that the programme has been aligned with and is sensitive to corporate performance, contains features that reinforce significant alignment with shareholders and a long-term focus, and blends subjective assessment and policies in a way that addresses known and perceived risks.
-Semler Brossy also identified current challenges facing the PMD remuneration programme and outlined considerations for both 2010 remuneration decisions and ongoing remuneration programme design.
+In connection with its work for the Compensation Committee, Semler Brossy reviews the information provided to the Compensation Committee by the CFO, HCM, and the firm's remuneration consultants.
+In its assessment of the remuneration programme for PMDs, Semler Brossy confirmed that, consistent with last year, the programme has been aligned with, and is sensitive to, corporate performance, contains features that reinforce significant alignment with shareholders and a long-term focus, and utilises policies and procedures, including subjective determinations that appropriately encourage PMDs to address known and perceived risks.
+Semler Brossy also identified current challenges facing the PMD remuneration programme and outlined considerations for both 2011 remuneration decisions and ongoing remuneration programme design.

-Semler Brossy also reviewed and participated in the CRO's annual risk report that was presented to the Compensation Committee in December 2010 to discuss risk management and the remuneration programme.
+Semler Brossy also reviewed and participated in the CRO's annual compensation-related risk assessment report that was presented to the Compensation Committee, meeting jointly with the Risk Committee, in December 2011 to facilitate discussion on risk management and the remuneration programme.